Attendance

 • Every half term, a £10 gift voucher (for a local supermarket) will be presented to the child’s family drawn out of all of those who have attended 96% or above

-• If you have achieved 100% attendance up to the Friday before May Half Term, you will be able to go on a special daytrip before the summer holidays!
+• All children who have achieved 100% attendance up to the Friday before May Half Term will receive a special in school treat

 • Spot prizes to children with 100% – 3 per half term